Your guide of what to expect during tick and flea season

 If your pet is taking preventive medication, then the tick will die before any diseases can be transmitted.
 Whether you perform the removal yourself or seek help from your vet, the procedure usually involves removing the entire tick including its very small head.
 Simply yanking the tick away from your dog’s skin will not suffice.
 The head will be left buried in the skin and the stress on the tick will cause it to inject any disease-carrying saliva into your dog’s body.

-Removing attached ticks as soon as possible reduces the chance of infection.
-There are various removal techniques available, such as this one below from the Canada public health:
+There are various removal techniques available, such as this one below from the Centers for Disease Control and Prevention:

 The tick can be disposed of by flushing it down the toilet or taken to your veterinarian for identification.
 If you are unsure of what to do, consult your veterinarian for more advice.

 Although small, ticks can transmit some nasty diseases and deserve our respect.
 Due to climate change, areas previously unexposed to ticks of any kind are now permanent host areas.
 So even though ticks may never have been an issue where you live in previous years, there is a very good possibility that they are now.